danghvu/welog/README.md

 welog
 =====

-A web service to log chat on irc
+A web service to log chat on irc (and more)